What is under review?

 - We will continue to include the excise rates for imported fuel in our import parity price calculation.

-- Additional price constraints are not required because retail fuel prices are continuing to protect consumers from excessive wholesale ethanol prices.
+- Additional price constraints are not required because a high degree of choice between fuels for consumers continues to protect them from excessive wholesale ethanol prices.